 6. Throwing Correctly and AccuratelyFinally, it’s time to go through with the throwing part, go through the detailed steps that are as follows:

-6.3 Let your elbow extend backwards while naturally gripping the throwing weapon until your elbow is almost next to your ear
+- 6.3 Let your elbow extend backward while naturally gripping the throwing weapon until your elbow is almost next to your ear